oegea/adp/README.md

 ### Handshake between the UPDATE CLIENT and UPDATE AUTHORITY

-The handshake between the UPDATE CLIENT and UPDATE AUTHORITY is intended to be used to perform three main verifications:
+The handshake between the `UPDATE CLIENT` and `UPDATE AUTHORITY` is intended to be used to perform three main verifications:

- 1. That the APPLICATION SERVICE protocol version and the UPDATE AUTHORITY protocol version match.
+ 1. That the `APPLICATION SERVICE` protocol version and the `UPDATE AUTHORITY` protocol version match.
  2. If authentication is required to get latest versions list.
  3. Which is the URL from where the latest versions list can be retrieved.

-To perform this operation, the UPDATE CLIENT will perform an HTTPS GET request to the UPDATE AUTHORITY URL.
+To perform this operation, the `UPDATE CLIENT` will perform an HTTPS GET request to the `UPDATE AUTHORITY` URL.

 This request MUST NOT require the usage of authentication mechanisms.

-In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:
+In response to this request, the `UPDATE AUTHORITY` MUST provide a JSON with the following data:

- 1. ADP version used by the UPDATE AUTHORITY.
+ 1. ADP version used by the `UPDATE AUTHORITY`.
 This MUST be contained inside a string parameter named `protocolVersion"`
  2. If user and password are required to get latest versions list.
 This MUST be contained inside a boolean parameter named `requiresAuthentication`.
  3. The URL where versions list can be found.
 This MUST be contained inside a string parameter named `versionsListUrl`.